dhairyagothi/Samvidhan--Path/Frontend/public/docs/fundamental-rights-article-16.md

 # Article 16 of the Constitution of India

 Article 16 of the Constitution of India guarantees **equality of opportunity** in matters of public employment.
-It ensures that no citizen is discriminated against in government jobs.
+It ensures that no citizen is discriminated against in government jobs

 > "There shall be equality of opportunity for all citizens in matters relating to employment or appointment to any office under the State."